idvorkin/idvorkin.github.io/_d/activation.md

 ### Sleep and activation Energy

 Sleep is something we need to activate every day, and has a huge impact on our mental health, so it's important to know how to [optimize for this](/insomnia).
 First, decrease the starting energy by making consistent bed time a habit, and reducing caffeine intake.
 Also, don't engage in high stopping energy activities before bed.
 TikTok will keep you up, but reading a boring book will get you down for the count.

+Quoting [Brian Johnson](/blueprint) a good nites sleep is like putting life into "easy mode".